-The auditors, Messrs.
-Raki CS Tan & Ramanan, Chartered Accountants, have expressed their willingness to continue in office.
+The retiring auditors, Messrs.
+Raki CS Tan & Ramanan, Chartered Accountants do not wish to seek reappointment at the forthcoming Annual General Meeting ("AGM") of the Company.

 Signed on behalf of the Board in accordance with a resolution of the Directors